 What does it mean if a vanilla extract is single-fold?

-Essentially, a single-fold vanilla has a certain amount of vanilla to liquid.
-A double-fold vanilla has twice as much vanilla to liquid.
+Essentially, a single-fold vanilla has a certain amount of vanilla to liquid (1 oz of whole vanilla beans to 8 oz of alcohol).
+A double-fold vanilla has twice as much vanilla to liquid (2 oz of vanilla beans to 16 oz of alcohol).
 It’s just a more concentrated extract.

 In this recipe, we use about 3 beans per cup.
 There are just over 3 cups of vodka in a 750 mL bottle.
 This makes what I’d call “regular” vanilla extract like what you’re probably used to using.

-If you want a really strong vanilla extraction like a double-fold, you may want as many as 5 beans per cup of liquid.
-That means you would need a minimum of 15 beans per bottle.
-You would use this if you make lots of desserts where you want the vanilla flavor to stand out, like vanilla ice cream or creme brulee.
+If you want a really strong vanilla extraction, you may want as many as 6-8 beans per cup of liquid.
+That means you would need a minimum of 24-32 beans per bottle.
+You would use this if you make many desserts where you want the vanilla flavor to stand out, like vanilla ice cream or creme brulee.

-What type of vanilla beans should I use?
+What type of vanilla beans are best for homemade vanilla extract?

 There are quite a few varieties of beans out there and it gets overwhelming!
 If you want classic, traditional vanilla flavor, get Madagascar beans.
 There are also Tahitian and Mexican vanilla beans.
 These are all great and you can make vanilla extract with any of them!